narioinc/ESP32-FASTLED-OPC/README.md

 # ESP32-FASTLED-OPC
-An example of running an open pixel server on ESP32 with fastled as the RGB strip engine.
+An example of running an open pixel server on ESP32 with FastLed as the RGB strip engine.

+# USE
+1) Get a esp32 board and connect to usb
+2) start the Arduino IDE with the esp32 SDK installed and open the ino file inside the esp32_opc folder
+3) flash the program into the esp32_opc

+# Connecting a RGB pixel strip/ring/matrix

+Connect any supported RGB hardware to the esp32 and ensure you edit the line
+#define PIN xx
+To the pin of your choice.
+This pin is the data-in pin of the RGB peripheral

+# Running the samples
+Samples have been provided for Python/Nodejs/Processing

+Just ensure that the OPC server IP in each of these examples is given the IP of your esp32_opc which is running the esp32_opc.ino code in it.

+Please feel free to open issues in case you need help with the code or you find bugs.